freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-It removes the element from document flow
+It removes the element from document flow.

 ---

-It only moves the element relative to the viewport
+It only moves the element relative to the viewport.

 ---

-This will keep the element in a fixed position relative to the viewport.
+It positions the element in a fixed position relative to the viewport.

 #### --answer--

-It moves an element relative based on its normal position
+It moves an element relative to on its default position in the document.

 ### --question--